Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 There can be no claim for damages for the fear of contracting asbestos-related diseases in the future without the manifestation of a bodily injury.
 See Keck v.
 Jackson, 122 Ariz.
 114, 593 P.2d 668 (1979).
 Burns v.
 Jaquays Min.
 Corp., 156 Ariz.
 375, 378 (Ct.
 App.
 1987).

 Here, a personal injury attorney will endeavor to show that you manifested physical injuries subsequent to the incident.
-There can be no recovery for emotional distress unless it is of such severity that physical harm develops as a result.
-This simply means that you and your attorney must show that you experienced the physical symptoms of your emotional turmoil.
-Evidence that you are suffering from insomnia, panic attacks, depression, fright of the activity that led to the incident (such as driving in automobile accidents), anxiety, and other mental/physical ailments can be shown to prove the nature of your physical harm.
+There can be no recovery for pain and suffering unless it is of such severity that physical harm develops as a result.
+This simply means that you and your attorney must show that you experienced the physical symptoms of your pain and suffering.
+Evidence that you are suffering from insomnia, panic attacks, depression, fright of the activity that led to the incident (such as driving in automobile accidents), anxiety, and other mental/physical ailments can be shown to prove the nature of your physical manifestations of your emotional pain and suffering.

 Usually, this evidence is shown through testimony and exhibits.
-Experts such as psychiatrists may testify to the physical symptoms of such emotional trauma.
+Experts such as psychiatrists may testify to the physical symptoms of such pain and suffering.
 Medical bills and prescriptions will show that you have obtained treatment for them.
 Your behavior before and after the accident can be described by loved ones and colleagues.

 Here, your attorney will sum up to the jury the costs to you because of the injuries inflicted upon you.
 She must show that the medical bills, prescriptions, etc. came out of the accident and your injuries.
 Your attorney will then ask the jury to award you those costs and any other award it deems you to deserve.

-The seminal case that created a cause of action for negligent infliction of emotional distress in Arizona is Keck v.
+The seminal case that created a cause of action for negligent infliction of pain and suffering in Arizona is Keck v.
 Jackson.
 122 Ariz.
 114. Decided in 1979, Keck v.
 Jackson created the elements of the tort that still stand today.
 In Keck, the plaintiff, Dorothy Keck, was in a car with her mother when they were hit by the defendant’s vehicle.
 Both sustained injuries, and Dorothy’s mother’s injuries would prove fatal after three months of continuous hospitalization.

 The Arizona Supreme Court held, for the first time, that damages for emotional distress at witnessing negligent injury to a third person are recoverable and limited.
 Hence, the court analyzed the findings of other courts, as well as the Restatement position.
 Restatement (Second) of Torts s 313 (1965):

-(1) If the actor unintentionally causes emotional distress to another, he is subject to liability to the other for resulting illness or bodily harm if the actor
+(1) If the actor unintentionally causes pain and suffering to another, he is subject to liability to the other for resulting illness or bodily harm if the actor

-(a) should have realized that his conduct involved an unreasonable risk of causing the distress, otherwise than by knowledge of the harm or peril of a third person, and
+(a) should have realized that his conduct involved an unreasonable risk of causing the pain and suffering, otherwise than by knowledge of the harm or peril of a third person, and

 (b) he realized from facts that the distress can result in illness or bodily harm.